WICG/view-transitions/developer-guide.md

 ### Flat transition structures

-Each captured element, along with the root, will be a direct child of the special top layer.
+Each captured element, along with the root, generates a subtree of pseudo elements which is direct child of the top layer.
 This means you can move elements between containers, even if they have `overflow: hidden` or some other form of clipping in the real DOM.

 We plan to add a feature to allow one transition container to be nested within another, but that isn't currently implemented.